Monday, 7 January 2013

 Crap.
 Just been informed there's a staged blackout happening in a min.
 Did loads more but will fill you in another time.
 Inabit x

-Monday 2 April 2012
+Monday, 2 April 2012

 Easter Escapades

-I'm sitting in an internet cafe in Georgetown - feeling wonderfully clean and cosmopolitan - having endured the seven-hour boat journey from Orealla to Skeldon.
-The last time we got the boat, we'd managed to head down with enough time to sling our hammocks up in a suitably space-hogging manner, then spent the trip liming and playing everyone's favourite game: 'What do you reckon is the most annoying birdcall?'.
 Yesterday we didn't plan quite so well.
 We ran down to the boat five minutes before it departed, throwing our cat (in a loving way) at a student, yelling 'please look after her for two weeks.
 Thank you!' behind us.
 Claire used her wily Northern Irish ways to claim an unoccupied hammock, Elaine sat on the roof, and I was relegated to the floor.
-The hammocks (filled solely, it appeared, with people who enjoyed drooling and dropping things) and various boxes of fruit took up most of the airspace, so I curled into a tiny ball amongst piles of timber, and spent the night going 'ouch, dammit' whenever the boat listed too far to the side which would render my face crushed by a different pile of timber.
+The hammocks (filled solely, it appeared, with people who enjoyed drooling and dropping things) and various boxes of fruit took up most of the space, so I curled into a tiny ball amongst piles of timber, and spent the night going 'ouch, dammit' whenever the boat listed too far to the side which would render my face crushed by a different pile of timber.

 I was glad to arrive.

 We then got a bus from Skeldon to Georgetown.
 I fell asleep, which I'd assumed was an acceptable thing to do on such a long trip, but it seemed to alarm my fellow bus-goers.
 When most people sleep on public transport they look as though they could do with a blanket.
 I, apparently, look as though I could do with medical attention.
-Since arriving we have been gaffing with Ry-Ry, a PTV stationed in Chenapau, a Patamona village in Region 8, and mooching around our favourite GT haunts.
-Coffee Bean, basically.
-We're killing time before heading to the airport tonight to pick up my parents and brother, and then begins THE EASTER SPECTACULAR!

 And no. I do not want to give the following two weeks a less crappy name.